Olympics 2020: What would a men's Team GB football side look like?

 22-man squads are required for Tokyo 2020.
 With this in mind, we've assumed this team will play a back four, gone for two players in each position and tried to balance the squad between all four nations as best we can...

 Our final squad has eight English players, six Welsh, five Scottish and three Northern Irish.
-For the over-23s, we picked one from England, Scotland and Wales, choosing Jack Grealish (since we didn't get to see him much at Euro 2020), Aaron Ramsey (to make him the first Brit to feature in two Olympic squads) and Scott McTominay.
+For the over-23s, we picked one from England, Scotland and Wales, choosing Jack Grealish (since we didn't get to see him much at Euro 2020), Aaron Ramsey (to make him the first Brit to feature in two Olympic squads for over a century) and Scott McTominay.

 In goal, we've chosen Aaron Ramsdale as our no.1 with Northern Irish Conor Hazard as his deputy.
 Reece James takes the right-back spot since he only played 90 minutes at the Euros; Neco Williams, who didn't play much either gets to be back-up right-back, as he did for Wales over the summer.
-Joe Rodon and Ethan Ampadu both make the team, since Rodon is part of a big Tottenham squad and Ampadu didn't feature much for Wales over the Euros.
+Joe Rodon and Ethan Ampadu both make the team, since Rodon is part of a big Tottenham squad - so can afford to go to this tournament - and Ampadu didn't feature much for Wales over the Euros.
 Ben White didn't play at all for England, while Ciaron Brown goes as a back-up defender.
 We've well-stocked at left-back with Jamal Lewis and Josh Doig.

 In attack, we're going for entertainment.
 Phil Foden and Jack Grealish make the side since they didn't play much of the Euros, while Rabbi Matondo and Callum Hudson-Odoi are fresh legs who didn't go to the Euros at all.
 In attack, Welsh attacker Tyler Roberts is understudy to Tammy Abraham, who's also had a summer fresh from football.